-On this page you can find details of upcoming events which I'm running or co-facilitating.
-I currently facilitate several different sorts of events: Wild therapy training (Wild therapy is a form of ecopsychology/'nature connection' work), I give ecopsychology talks and workshops, as well as lead events themed around the subjects of my books (meditation and Buddhism, elective childlessness, ecodharma, and social and political aspects of psychotherapy, particularly somatic/body psychotherapy).
+On this page you can find details of upcoming events which I'm currently presenting, co-facilitating or co-organising.
+I facilitate several different sorts of events: ecopsychology and Wild therapy talks and workshops for fellow therapists, practice days for meditators, as well as events for varied participants themed around the subjects of my books (ecodharma, meditation and Buddhism, childlessness and childfreedom, and psychotherapy, particularly somatic/body psychotherapy).

 You can read testimonials about my training work here.

 'Holding the hope: reviving psychological and spiritual agency in the face of climate change'

 'Holding the hope' will be published by PCCS Books on 16th March 2023.
 I'm fortunate to have written a chapter for this book entitled: 'Holding hope, letting go'.
 The online book launch event will be on 29th March, from 6 - 8.30pm UK time.
 It will be open to all and organised by Onlinevents - watch this space for information about joining this event.